iritb1/crowdStrike/README.md

 Prerequisites-

-- Ensure you have Python 3.7+ installed on your system.
+- Ensure you have Python 3.10 or later installed on your system.
 - pip install requests beautifulsoup4 jinja2 pytest

 Usage-